Thompson-Okanagan Economic Region Workforce Insights

 Employment Trends

-Total employment in November 2024 was 6,920, showing a notable increase of 590. from November, employment levels improved by 640, showing strength.
+Total employment in July 2025 was 5,290, showing a modest increase of 40. from July, employment levels grew by 370, maintaining momentum.

 Loading...